Skip to primary navigation Skip to content Skip to footer

 The Rail Passenger Service Act and the Staggers Rail Act signed 10 years later, paved the way for the national railroad service to grow into a safe, efficient, and sustainable industry within the United States.

-a subway train at a train station
+A subway train inside a train station.

-How Passenger Trains are Used Today
+How Passenger Trains Are Used Today

 Though they’re not the most popular method of travel anymore, passenger trains are still used today across the US.
 There are 3 types of rail systems: intercity passenger, commuter, and freight networks.
 Intercity passenger and commuter trains are the primary passenger railway services in use today.